ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/amlogic-kernel/build_kernel/README.md

 A set of Flippy's kernel package consists of 3 files: `boot-${flippy_version}.tar.gz`, `dtb-amlogic-${flippy_version}.tar.gz`, `modules-${flippy_version}.tar .gz`

-Put the 3 files of a set of kernel packages shared by `Flippy` directly into the `~/*/amlogic-s9xxx/amlogic-kernel/kernel/5.4.108 (directory name is created according to the kernel version number)` directory, without other operations.
+Put the 3 files of a set of kernel packages shared by `Flippy` directly into the `~/*/amlogic-s9xxx/amlogic-kernel/kernel/` corresponding folder under the directory, without other operations.